Skip to main content

 1. Posting about your money problems on social media

-3. Sharing explicit photos or videos without consent
+3. Sharing photos or videos of this kind without permission

-4. Talking about sensitive issues like mental health in public places
+4. Talking about things like mental health problems in public places

 Oversharing on Social Media

-Social media is a main place where oversharing happens.
-Platforms like Twitter, Instagram, and TikTok encourage sharing moments from our lives but can also lead to oversharing.
+Social media is the main place where oversharing takes place.
+Sites like Twitter, Instagram, and TikTok ask people to share moments from their lives.
+This can also make them share too much.

 Cultural Perspectives on Oversharing